-- FOR election of the director nominees, - FOR approving the Company's 2018 Stock Option and Incentive Plan, - FOR authorizing the Board to effect an increase in the authorized number of shares of Common Stock, - FOR the ratification of the appointment of RSM US LLP, - FOR the advisory vote on the compensation of the Company's named executive officers, - · FOR holding advisory votes on the compensation of the Company's named executive officers every three years, and - · as the persons named as proxies may determine in their discretion with respect to any other matters properly presented at the meeting.
+- FOR election of the director nominee, - FOR the approval of the amendment to the Company's 2018 Plan, - FOR the ratification of the appointment of RSM US LLP, and - as the persons named as proxies may determine in their discretion with respect to any other matters properly presented at the meeting.

 The representation in person or by proxy of at least a majority of the outstanding shares of Common Stock entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business.
-Votes withheld from any nominee, abstentions and broker "non-votes" are counted as present or represented for purposes of determining the presence or absence of a quorum for the Annual Meeting.
+Votes withheld from the nominee, abstentions and broker "non-votes" are counted as present or represented for purposes of determining the presence or absence of a quorum for the Annual Meeting.
 A "non-vote" occurs when a nominee holding shares for a beneficial owner votes on one proposal but does not vote on another proposal because, with respect to such other proposal, the nominee does not have discretionary voting power and has not received instructions from the beneficial owner.

-If your shares are held in street name, and you do not instruct the broker as to how to vote your shares on the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2018, the broker may exercise its discretion to vote for or against this proposal.
-If, however, you do not instruct the broker as to how to vote your shares on all other proposals described below, the broker may not exercise discretion to vote with respect to those proposals.
-This would be a "broker non-vote" and these shares will not be counted as having been voted on that proposal.
+If your shares are held in street name, and you do not instruct the broker as to how to vote your shares on the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for the year ending December 31, 2020 ("Proposal 3"), the broker may exercise its discretion to vote for or against this proposal.
+If a broker does not exercise this authority with respect to Proposal 3, this would be a "broker non-vote."
+If you do not instruct the broker as to how to vote your shares on all other proposals described below, the broker may not exercise discretion to vote with respect to those proposals.
+This would also be a "broker non-vote," and these shares will not be counted as having been voted on that proposal.
 Please vote your proxy so your vote can be counted.

-Proposal 1: Election of Directors.
+Proposal 1: Election of Director.
 Directors are elected by a plurality of the votes cast, in person or by proxy, at the Annual Meeting.
-The two nominees who receive the highest number of affirmative votes of the shares present or represented and voting on the election of directors at the Annual Meeting will be elected to the Board of Directors.
-Any stockholder submitting a proxy has the right to withhold authority to vote for any individual nominee to the Board by checking the box "For All Except" and marking the nominee's name in the space provided on the proxy card.
-Proxies that are submitted and not so marked as to withhold authority to vote for a particular nominee will be voted FOR that nominee and will be counted toward such nominee's achievement of a plurality.
+The nominees who receive the highest number of affirmative votes of the shares present or represented and voting on the election of directors at the Annual Meeting will be elected to the Board of Directors.
+Proxies that are submitted and not so marked as to withhold authority to vote for the nominee will be voted FOR that nominee and will be counted toward such nominee's achievement of a plurality.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
 Shares present at the meeting or represented by proxy where the stockholder properly withholds authority to vote for such nominee in accordance with the proxy instructions will not be counted toward such nominee's achievement of a plurality.

-Proposal 2: Approval of the Company's 2018 Stock Option and Incentive Plan.
-The affirmative vote of a majority of the shares of common stock cast by the stockholders present in person or represented by proxy at the Annual Meeting is required to ratify the Company's 2018 Stock Option and Incentive Plan.
+Proposal 2: Approval of Amendment to the Company's 2018 Stock Option and Incentive Plan.
+The affirmative vote of a majority of the shares of Common Stock cast by the stockholders present in person or represented by proxy at the Annual Meeting is required to approve the amendment to the Company's 2018 Plan.
 Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-Abstentions and broker non-votes will not be counted towards the vote total for this proposal.
+As a result, any shares not voted by a customer will be treated as a broker non-vote.
+Abstentions and broker non-votes will not be counted towards the vote total for this proposal and will have no effect on the results of this vote.